On Markowitz's pseudodistance for conformal manifolds: Markowitz hyperbolicity

 where an explicit isometry is given by the map $x\mapsto (\Vert x_\ell^\perp\Vert^2,x/\Vert x_\ell^\perp\Vert^2,x-x_\ell^\perp)$.
 Under this identification, the metric $g_\ell^+$ is given by

 Hence $(\Omega_\ell,g_\ell^+)$ is isometric to $\H^{n-\ell}\times \H^{\ell+1}$. \end{proof}

-\begin{rmk} Markowitz's hyperbolicity of $\Omega_\ell$ can also be deduced easily from Theorem~\ref{thm_B2}: the domain $\Omega_\ell$ is convex in $\R^{1,n}$, hence it identifies with a conformally convex domain of $\Ein^{1,n}$ (we anticipate some terminology here, see also Section~\ref{section_conf_convex}).
+\begin{rmk} Markowitz hyperbolicity of $\Omega_\ell$ can also be deduced directly from Theorem~\ref{thm_B2}: the domain $\Omega_\ell$ is convex in $\R^{1,n}$, hence it identifies with a conformally convex domain of $\Ein^{1,n}$ (we anticipate some terminology here, see also Section~\ref{section_conf_convex}).
 Since $\Omega_\ell$ contains no lightlike line in $\R^{1,n}$, it is totally conformally lightlike incomplete.
 Then Theorem~\ref{thm_B2} implies that $\Omega_\ell$ is Markowitz hyperbolic. \end{rmk}

-\begin{rmk} When $\ell=n$ the HB-domain $\Omega_n\subset \R^{1,n}$ is a Einstein-de Sitter half-space.
-It's Markowitz distance was explicitly computed by Markowitz, see \cite[Thm.
+\begin{rmk} When $\ell=n$ the HB-domain $\Omega_n\subset \R^{1,n}$ is an Einstein-de Sitter half-space.
+Its Markowitz distance was explicitly computed by Markowitz, see \cite[Thm.
 5]{Markowitz_warped_product}.
 Proposition~\ref{prop_equivalence_d_Omega_ell} implies in particular that $(\Omega_n,\delta_{\Omega_n})$ is bi-Lipschitz isometric to the real $n$-dimensional hyperbolic space $\H^n$.
 In particular, $(\Omega_n,\delta_{\Omega_n})$ is a Gromov hyperbolic metric space.
-In a upcoming paper, the author generalizes this example to yield a family of domains of Minkowski space sharing this property, see \cite{article_hyp_de_Gromov}. \end{rmk}
+Other domains of Minkowski space that share this property can be found in \cite{article_hyp_de_Gromov}. \end{rmk}